 I always thought the influence of life showed an endless amount of opportunity inspiring open minds.
-My academic curiosity and my interpretations of them is what always surrounded me.
-Intriguing my curiosity of different fields and relationships of science, I have taught myself how to learn abstractly through my art from recollection of transcriptions in:
+My academic curiosity and my interpretations of ideas is what surrounds me.
+Propelling my curiosity in different fields and relationships of science, I have taught myself how to learn convergently through my art, in the from of divergent artistic representations and transcriptions in:

 - Biology, Chemistry, and Physics